SWIFTSIM/SWIFT/examples/HydroTests/KeplerianRing/README.md

 + $c_s = 0.01 \ll v_\phi = 10$, enforced by giving them a mass of 1 unit and an
   internal energy of 0.015.

-Please note that the initial condition generator **requires python3 rather than python2**, as well as the plotting script.

 Code Setup
 ----------